-Upon the UK’s exit from the EU, which is of course set for 29 March 2019, free movement between the UK and the rest of the European Union will end.
+Upon the UK’s exit from the EU, which was set for 29 March 2019 (and then extended to be set for 31 October 2019), free movement between the UK and the rest of the European Union was supposed to end.
 So, what does this mean for employers wanting to ensure they have the correct right to work documents in place?

 From 30th March there will be a blanket period which is expected to last for two years, under which EU citizens who presently lawfully reside and work in the UK may continue to do so without their rights being affected.
 However, if they wish to remain after this period, they must apply for and obtain a settlement status.
 The settlement status application scheme will be fully open to the public from 30th March 2019.
 See below for more information about this scheme.